IAMconsortium/nomenclature/doc/source/getting_started.rst

 Getting started
 ===============

-The nomenclature package facilitates working with data templates that follow the format developed by the `Integrated Assessment Modeling Consortium (IAMC)
+The nomenclature package facilitates working with codelists that follow the format developed by the `Integrated Assessment Modeling Consortium (IAMC)
 <https://www.iamconsortium.org>`__.
 It supports validation of scenario data and region
-processing, which consists of renaming and aggregation of model “native regions” to “common regions” used in a project.
+processing, which consists of renaming of model “native regions” and aggregation to “common regions” used in a project.

-There are two main classes that the user interacts with when using the nomenclature package, **DataStructureDefinition** and **RegionProcessor**.
-Additionally, there are a number of auxiliary classes which are used by the two main ones to facilitate validation and region processing, the two most important ones being **CodeList** and **RegionAggregationMapping** (a full list of all classes can be found in :ref:`api`).
+There are two main classes that the user interacts with when using the nomenclature package, **DataStructureDefinition** and **RegionProcessor** (a full list of all classes can be found in :ref:`api`).

-A **DataStructureDefinition** contains **CodeLists** for *variables* (including units) and *regions* to be used in a model comparison or scenario exercise following the IAMC data format.
+A **DataStructureDefinition** contains codelists which define allowed *variables* (including units) and *regions* to be used in a model comparison or scenario exercise following the IAMC data format.

-A **RegionProcessor** holds a list of RegionAggregationMappings and a DataStructureDefinition.
-This class is used to facilitate region processing for model comparison studies.
+A **RegionProcessor**  is used to facilitate region processing for model comparison studies.
+It holds a list of model specific mappings which define renaming of native regions and aggregation to common regions.

-A **CodeList** is a list of "allowed terms" (or codes), where each term can have several attributes (e.g., description, unit, parent region).

-A **RegionAggregationMapping** is a mapping that defines on a per-model basis how model native regions should be renamed and aggregated to comparison regions.

-Before the :ref:`minimum-working-example` can be covered, the required directory structure for definitions and mappings needs to be addressed.
+The top-level function *process()* provides a direct entrypoint to validating scenario data and applying region processing.
+Details will be covered in :ref:`minimum-working-example`.
+Before that, the required directory structure for definitions and mappings is discussed.

 .. _dir-structure:

 Directory structure for definitions and mappings
 ------------------------------------------------

 This is the directory structure that needs to be in place in order for the validation and region processing to work:

 .. code-block:: bash